Who we are

 - Improved policies, practices and interventions for assistance and security for victims/survivors;

 - Greater integration of gender issues and participation of women, including as beneficiaries, in conflict resolution and recovery processes, and transitional justice mechanisms.

 Where we work:

 The Women’s Initiatives has offices in Kampala and Amolatar, Uganda and The Hague, the Netherlands.
-We also have in-country focal points and partners in strategic locations in support of our country-based programmes in Uganda, the Democratic Republic of the Congo (DRC), Sudan, Libya, the Central African Republic (CAR) and Kenya.
-The Women’s Initiatives’ work also includes a legal monitoring programme for all ICC Situation countries: Uganda, the DRC, Sudan, the CAR (Situations I and II), Kenya, Libya, the Côte d’Ivoire and Mali.
+We also have in-country focal points and partners in strategic locations in support of our country-based programmes in Uganda, the Democratic Republic of the Congo (DRC), and Libya.
+The Women’s Initiatives’ work also includes a legal monitoring programme for all ICC Situation countries: Uganda, the DRC, the CAR (Situations I and II), Kenya, Libya, the Côte d’Ivoire and Mali.